 You are here: Home » My Pregnancy » Ultrasound Scans in Pregnancy

-Find out about ultrasound baby scans, including the dating scan and anomaly scan, to check for abnormalities in the baby during pregnancy.
+Find out about ultrasound baby scans, including the dating scan and anomaly scan, to check for anomalies in the baby during pregnancy.

 Ultrasound scans use sound waves to build a picture of the baby in the womb.
 The scans are painless, have no known side effects on mothers or babies, and can be carried out at any stage of pregnancy.
 Talk to your midwife, GP or obstetrician about any concerns you have.

-Having a scan in pregnancy is usually a happy event, but be aware that ultrasound scans may detect some serious health conditions, so try to be prepared for that information.
+Having a scan in pregnancy is usually a happy event, but be aware that ultrasound scans may detect some serious health conditions.
+It's your choice whether to have screening.
+Your midwife can discuss your options with you.

-See What if a screening test finds something for more information on if a scan or other screening test suggests your baby may be more likely to have a condition.
+See If antenatal screening tests find something for more information on if a scan or other screening test suggests your baby may be more likely to have a condition.

 Most scans are carried out by sonographers.
 The scan is carried out in a dimly lit room so the sonographer is able to get good images of your baby.